 French Jesuits first evangelized Native American nations in the vast Louisiana Territory at the beginning of the 18th century.
 Fr.
 Paul Du Ru, chaplain to the French expedition of 1700, became the first Jesuit to explore the Mississippi from its mouth northward, complementing Marquette's exploration of the upper river.

-Shortly after Pope Pius VII restored the Society in 1814, seven Belgian novices, two brothers and two priests set off down the Ohio River with little to guide them but an intense faith that God would lead them safely through twisting channels and submerged tree trunks to a small frontier town where they could begin building their dream of a church in the New World.
+In 1823, shortly after Pope Pius VII restored the Society in 1814, eight Belgian novices, two brothers and two priests set off down the Ohio River with little to guide them but an intense faith that God would lead them safely through twisting channels and submerged tree trunks to a small frontier town where they could begin building their dream of a church in the New World.
 St. Louis had only 4,000 inhabitants when these founders of the Missouri Province arrived on May 31, 1823.
 They were accompanied by six enslaved people.
 This ugly part of Jesuit history is now being studied closely to learn more about the enslaved individuals who were forced to work for the Jesuits and helped ensure the success of the mission.
-The results of this research is posted on this site.
+You can learn more about this research on this site.

 As the Church developed in the center of the country, three provinces grew out of the Missouri Province: Chicago, Detroit and Wisconsin.
 As Jesuits grew in numbers, they developed universities, high schools and parishes.

 In recent years, U.S. and Canadian Jesuit provinces have been reorganizing.
-The New Orleans and Missouri Provinces were obvious partners, and came together as the Jesuits USA Central and Southern Province on July 31, 2014, with Fr.
+The New Orleans and Missouri Provinces came together as the Jesuits USA Central and Southern Province on July 31, 2014, with Fr.
 Ronald Mercier as its first provincial.